 (f) such further and other access as agreed by the parties.

-There is a trend, albeit not overly strong, to place an emphasis on “maximum contact”.
+There is a trend, albeit not overly strong, to adopt a “rebuttable presumption” on “maximum contact”.
 Justice Price in Folahan goes as far to call such a contact a “presumption” and he places the onus on the resisting parent to justify the time restriction.

 Yet judges and lawyers have not internalized the “minimal access” characterization of the Court of Appeal and Justice Price’s view has not been adopted across the province, let alone the country.
 Justice Goodearle was correct that Parliament had recognized the changing social fabric of the nation in 1986 but not many judges followed his example.
 Justice Salhany thought that statutory amendments had changed the law but few agreed with him.
 None of the judicial pronouncements to date have translated into a philosophical transformation towards post separation time sharing.
 We still tend to see one parent (usually but not always the father) as an occasional visitor in the child’s life.

-We need very clear direction from Parliament to signal to judges and lawyers (and the public) that equal time should be the starting point.
+We need very clear direction from Parliament to create a “rebuttable presumption” of equal time as the default arrangement.
 The social science research is abundantly clear.
-Involved parents post separation equals far better outcomes for kids on multiple axes.
+Involved parents post-separation equals far better outcomes for kids on multiple axes.
 The social science research should be driving our legal and social policy.
 Vague notions of undefined “best interests of the child” should not trump both common sense and scientifically proven outcomes for children of divorce.

-“Best interests of the child” needs to be defined according to a modified “maximum contact” principle.
+“Best interests of the child” needs to be determined according to a “rebuttable presumption” of “maximum contact” principle.
 Fifty percent works well.
 Let’s make that the starting point, allowing parents to make their own arrangements of course but with still providing clear legislated standards as to from what point the discussion should commence.

 In child welfare law we cannot remove children from a parent unless some very serious failures are identified on the part of a parent.
 (Some may disagree that this is the practice but that has to be the subject of another blog post.)
 Parents do not have to be perfect parents.
-Even adequate or less than perfect parents who remain involved in their children’s lives ensure better short term and long term outcomes.
+Even adequate or less than perfect parents who remain involved in their children’s lives ensure better short-term and long-term outcomes.
 It is time for legislatures everywhere to take the step.
 Thankfully, some already have.
-Now the rest of the world needs to catch up with what Justice Goodearle called “monumental changes in our modern day socio-economic fabric” and demarcate modern child focussed rules and standards, all proven by the social sciences, so that children will continue to enjoy the love, affection and guidance of their parents and extended families on both sides.
+Now the rest of the world needs to catch up with what Justice Goodearle called “monumental changes in our modern day socio-economic fabric” and demarcate modern child-focused rules and standards, all proven by the social sciences so that children will continue to enjoy the love, affection, and guidance of their parents and extended families on both sides.